yodyyyy/dark_kimochi/README.md

 # Spaghetti Blog Theme
-Base of Jekyll default theme and redesign again by me Feel free to use this theme :^)
+Base of Jekyll default theme and redesign again by me.<br>
+Feel free to use this theme :^)